Xilinx/Vitis-AI/docs/DPU-CADX8G/quantizer.md

 ```

 ### Outputs
 After successful execution of the above command, five files will be generated (under the default directory "./quantize_results/").
-Out of five generated files, only three files are required by MLsuite compiler.<br />
+Out of five generated files, only three files are required by vitis-ai DPU-CADX8G compiler.<br />

-  - fixed-point model network (deploy.prototxt is used by MLsuite compiler)<br />
+  - fixed-point model network (deploy.prototxt is used by vitis-ai DPU-CADX8G compiler)<br />
-  -	fixed-point weights (deploy.caffemodel is used by MLsuite compiler)<br />
+  -	fixed-point weights (deploy.caffemodel is used by vitis-ai DPU-CADX8G compiler)<br />
-  -	quantize_info.txt (quantization information used by MLsuite compiler)<br />
+  -	quantize_info.txt (quantization information used by vitis-ai DPU-CADX8G compiler)<br />
   -	quantize_train_test.prototxt (Required for retraining, can be ignored)<br />
   -	quantize_train_test.caffemodel (Required for retraining, can be ignored)<br />

-## Checking Accuracy of Quantized Network<br />
+### Checking Accuracy of Quantized Network<br />
 There are two ways to get the quantize accuracy. <br />

 1. While running vai_q_caffe, user can pass “auto_test” option to enable accuracy calculation.<br />
 2. After running vai_q_caffe, user can use following command to calculate accuracy of the quantized model. <br />

 ```
 vai_q_caffe test -model quantize_results/quantize_train_test.prototxt -weights quantize_results/quantize_train_test.caffemodel  -test_iter 100